 Name of Local Planning Policy Date of Adoption/ Last Amendment Purpose of Local Planning Policy Local Planning Strategy Implications and Responses LPP 1 - Bassendean Town Centre Strategy and Guidelines 26 October 2016 To provide a framework for the assessment of applications within the Bassendean Town Centre.
 This policy will be revoked and replaced by a Precinct Structure Plan for the Bassendean Town Centre.
-LPP 2 - Energy Efficient Design 19 September 2019 To promote energy efficient design and provide design standards relating to energy efficiency when considering higher densities on land zoned with split density code under its Town Planning Scheme.
-A recommended action of this Strategy is that this policy is revoked and replaced with a single "Sustainable Development" Policy LPP 3 - Water Sensitive Design Policy 26 October 2016 To ensure water sensitive design best management practices are implemented for all new development proposals so as to minimise nutrient and other pollutants exported to the Swan-Canning Rivers.
-A recommended action of this Strategy is that this policy is revoked and replaced with a single "Sustainable Development" Policy.
+LPP 2 - Sustainable Development 24 May 2022 To provide a framework that assesses whether residential developments have adopted sustainable design principles, and to encourage sustainable built form throughout the district.
+Continued operation of the policy under the LPS 11 framework is envisaged.
+LPP 4 - Heritage and Character 24 May 2022 To provide a framework that conserves and protects places and areas of heritage and/or character significance.
+Continued operation of the policy under the LPS 11 framework is envisaged.
 LPP 5 - Earlsferry House Design Guidelines 26 October 2016 To ensure development on the land adjacent to Earlsferry House is developed in such a manner as to maintain the historic character of the house.
 This policy provides important development controls which remain necessary to ensure the protection of the Earlsferry House Heritage Place.
 The Strategy does not provide for any further intensification of development nearby.
 LPP 6 - Industrial Development 27 October 2020 To provide a framework for the assessment of applications for industrial development and encouraging environmentally sustainable built form outcomes.
 The Strategy provides for the continued use of zoned industrial land, noting its critical importance to business and the local economy.
 Accordingly, it is necessary that this policy continue to operate to guide development outcomes.